2nd Royal Surrey Militia: Uniforms and insignia

 After 1881 the battalion used the insignia of the Queen's, including the 'Paschal Lamb' badge.

-Memorial
+Memorials

 There is a marble memorial plaque in the Chapel of the Queen's Royal Regiment at Holy Trinity Church, Guildford, to the 12 men of the battalion who died during the Second Boer War.
+The monument in the Chapel to the 11,000 men of the Queen's Regiment who died in World War I and World War II is a large wooden panel with a central niche surmounted by the badge of the Paschal Lamb.
+Above the panel there is a stained glass window to 3rd Battalion, depicting the Victory of the Lamb, from the Ghent Altarpiece by Jan van Eyck.